 5. Next, use the Smart Coding Tool’s table format to easily review every segment coded with “Emotions” and then assign one of your new subcodes to it via drag and drop.
 Alternatively, you can right-click on a row of the table and use the context menu to add and assign a new code.
 The newly assigned code is then immediately displayed in the “Codes” column.

-This broad parent code is now much more specific and our analysis of the interview participant’s answers will be far clearer when it comes time to present the results of the study.
+This broad parent code is now much more specific and our analysis of the interview participant’s answers will be far clearer when it comes to present the results of the study.

 Refine coded segments